Colourful banner featuring a mandala-inspired floral design, with outlines of flowers in shades of red, orange, and teal

 • Phase 3

-We will be researching historical and on-going discrimination, understanding its impacts, and sharing South Asian Canadian history with communities.
+We will analyze what communities shared with us through our survey, map, and focus groups, and publish an engagement summary.
+We will continue researching historical and on-going discrimination, understanding its impacts, and sharing South Asian Canadian history with communities.

 • Phase 4